kpoppel/homeassistant-eforsyning/README.md

   8. In the Network traffic you should see a single line like this:
      `https://<SUPPLIER URL>/umbraco/dff/dffapi/GetVaerkSettings?forsyningid=<SUPPLIER ID (lots of digits and letters)>`
   9. Copy these numbers and letters into Home Assistant along with your user name and password, and you should be ready to go.
+  10. The configuration features selection of the installation to use which is practical if you have more than one on your account.
+Create more entries if you want to pull more installations.

 ## State and attributes
 ---